davidlattimore/perfetto-recorder/README.md

 ### fastant

 Turn this feature on in order to get faster span captures.
-Typically, this feature would be expected to reduce span overhead from about 115 ns to aboout 50 ns.
+Typically, this feature would be expected to reduce span overhead from about 115 ns to about 50 ns.
 This feature does however incur about a 20 ms delay at program startup.
 If you use this feature, it's suggested that you enable it together with the `enable` feature. e.g.  something like this.

 ```toml